The War Memorials of Ruskington

-This site commemorates the sacrifice of 30 local men who made this Supreme Sacrifice, and acknowledges the part played by the many others who “did their bit“.
+The site also acknowledges the part played by the many others who “did their bit“.
 Details of the service of these men can be found under: “They also Served” on the Menu Bar above.

 [Research is continuing and the site will be revised as more information comes to hand.
-Already, however, a number of men with associations with the village, who made the Supreme Sacrifice, but who are not on the Village Memorials, have been found and their details added to the site.
+Already a number of men with associations with the village, who made the Supreme Sacrifice during World War 1, but who are not on the Village Memorials, have been found and their details added to the site.
 Anyone with any further information and / or corrections, should let us know via the ‘ Contact Us ‘ form on the Menu Bar.]

 Personal and Service details of those men who gave their lives can be accessed via the “World War 1 Casualties” link (under ‘World War 1’ in the above menu).
 Similarly, under the same heading is a link to “They Also Served“.

 Eleven local men gave their lives in World War 2.
 Less information is available for these men, as Service Records are accessible only to surviving family members.
 No Census details have been made available after 1911, although some additional information has recently become available from The 1939 Register, which provides a snapshot of the civilian population of England and Wales just after the outbreak of the Second World War.